1. Patio Season

 Boating on the Trent-Severn Waterway National Historic Site is a signature experience.
 Our region is defined by our connection to water – and the unique communities that have positioned themselves along the watershed.
 Unlock the treasures of our region’s waterfront towns, villages and the great engineering marvels along the way.
 Enjoy a 2 hour sightseeing cruise with Liftlock & the Riverboat Cruises and enjoy the beautiful scenery as you kick back and relax in the waterway.
 Travel up – waaay up – the world’s highest hydraulic lift lock.
-Explore downtown Peterborough all morning and spend the same afternoon reeling family fishing fun.
+Explore downtown Peterborough all morning and spend the same afternoon on the water!

 6. Outdoor Concerts

 We’re a destination that will be music to your ears.
 Whatever your chosen genre is, you’re sure to find some soothing sounds and cool beats here.
 Throughout the summer, Peterborough Musicfest brings twice-weekly concerts to Del Crary Park in Downtown Peterborough.
 Country fans from throughout North America flock to the small town of Havelock to hear some of country music’s hottest acts at the Havelock Country Jamboree.
 Check out Lakefield Jazz, Art & Craft Festival a relaxing day of entertainment, on the shores of the Otonabee River.

 Tucked in one of our greatest natural areas, surrounded by winding hiking trails and natural serenity is the largest known concentration of First Nations stone carvings in Canada.
-The depictions carved into the white marble include approximately 900 figures of turtles, snakes, birds and humans snakes, birds and humans – are known as Kinomagewapkong, translated as “the rocks that teach” was teaching where different aboriginal communities came together to exchange knowledge.
+The depictions carved into the white marble include approximately 900 figures of turtles, snakes, birds and humans snakes, birds and humans – are known as Kinomagewapkong, translated as “the rocks that teach” was teaching where different Indigenous communities came together to exchange knowledge.
 View the carvings.
-Hear the stories of our heritage and realize the spiritual attachments between this site and our region’s aboriginal communities.
+Hear the stories of our heritage and realize the spiritual attachments between this site and our region’s Indigenous communities.

 8. Hear our Stories